Starting an Online Pet Store

 One of the best ways to find a good web designer is through word of mouth.
 Check out other sites and ask others who have effective eCommerce operations for recommendations.
 And be sure to ask any prospective designers to show you examples of their work

-Be aware that a good web designer will cost you.
-The services of a professional, highly experienced designer or firm usually start at around $2,000 for the entire project; they will charge anywhere from $75 to $200 an hour on average.
-But you really do get what you pay for.
+Keep in mind that a good web designer will cost you.
+The services of a highly experienced designer or firm usually start at around $2,000 for the entire project.
+They might charge anywhere from $75 to $200 an hour, but you can't have a successful web store without a good website.

 The Importance of a Good Web Host

 Your site will require a proper web host.
 This is a server on which you can rent space, typically for a monthly or yearly fee.
 The host will then transmit your site across the World Wide Web.
 Your site will automatically pop up when someone types your domain name into a search engine.